turingschool/front-end-curriculum/lessons/localization.md

 This provides a more familiar layout for RTL readers, although it may look incredibly bizarre to us.
 Facilitating this mirror image layout is simply a matter of having that attribute on the HTML or body tag of each page.
 While [you can also use CSS](https://css-tricks.com/almanac/properties/d/direction/), it is recommended to use the HTML attribute in case the CSS fails for any reason (e.g. it does not load, someone has styles turned off)

 [rtl-design]: /assets/images/lessons/localization/rtl-design.png

+### Simplifying Partially-Localized Pages
+If you don't have a fully complete localization for a particular language, you might want to consider hiding the parts of your application that have not yet been translated.
+They would likely be less useful and even more confusing for users that don't understand the language.

 ### Images
 Avoid using images that include text.
 Sometimes logos are an exception, but prefer using CSS to position text over images if required.